Ajapaik/ajapaik-android-app/Docs/API/README.md

         [session]
-        INTEGER albumId [O] - Album ID, if specified only photos matching query in this album are returned STRING query [R] - Query to search photos
+        INTEGER albumId [O] - Album ID, if specified only photos matching query in this album are returned STRING query [R] - Query to search photos STRING rephotosOnly [O] - "true" if should search only from user rephotos

     Returns:
         See /album/nearest